- While the world tries to go paper-free, the printer is still very useful and common in the office as well as at home.

 - We like dealing with any kind of issue with your tech device.
 Check out the PC Troubleshooting Hub for guides on many different subjects.

-Some users have posted in Microsoft forums about an Error Printing status message in Windows 10 that they see in the print queue window.
+Some users have posted in Microsoft forums about a status reading Error Printing in Windows 10 that they see in the print queue window.